Warrington East - Phases 2 and 3

 - Plan of Oakwood Gate scheme [pdf]

-The aim of this scheme is to provide additional traffic capacity and reduce congestion in this area.
-It's the latest stage in the series of improvements to Birchwood Way that were started back in 2015 (the Birchwood Pinch Point project) and more recently the Warrington East Phase 2 (more information below) scheme which is now well under construction.
-These schemes will support access to new employment proposals in east Warrington, supporting existing jobs especially in the Birchwood Enterprise Zone.
+The aim of this project is to provide additional traffic capacity and reduce congestion in and out of Birchwood to the motorway.
+It's the last stage in the series of improvements to Birchwood Way that were started in 2015 (the Birchwood Pinch Points project) and more recently the Warrington East Phase 2 project that is now under construction.
+These projects will support access to new employment proposals in east Warrington, supporting existing jobs especially in the Birchwood Enterprise Zone.

 A stakeholder engagement for the scheme was carried out in May 2018 with feedback illustrating extensive support for the scheme.

 As part of the scheme the motorway roundabout at Junction 11 will be resurfaced with new road markings to improve capacity and safety.
 The existing vegetation on the south side of Birchwood Way will be removed to make space for the new carriageway and the vegetation on the north side will be trimmed back.
 Ecology surveys have been carried out work to protect Great Crested Newts in the area has been successfully completed.
 There will be a landscaping scheme for the south side of the road to blend into the remaining woodland.
 This road is an important gateway to Warrington and the landscaping scheme has been designed to enhance its appearance.